tsdiokno/abl/content/docs/roma-3.md

 [^30]: since there is one God who will justify the circumcised by faith and the uncircumcised through faith.

-[^31] Ipapawalang-bisa na ba natin ngayon ang kautusan dahil sa ating paniniwala?
+[^31] Ipapawalang-bisa na ba natin ngayon ang Kautusan dahil sa ating paniniwala?
 Siyempre hindi!
 Sa katunayan, pagtitibayin natin ito.

 [^31]: Do we then nullify the law through faith?
 Absolutely not!
 On the contrary, we uphold the law.